pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 @Shared(.users) var users = []
 ```

-And if you ever use the wrong type you will get an immediately compiler error:
+And if you ever use the wrong type you will get an immediate compiler error:

 ```swift
 @Shared(.users) var users = [User]()